HackingHistory/hh-project-11ty-starter-kit/src/pages/proposal.md

 #### Deliverables

 1. Scanned pages of text books and course materials
-2. Document and rhetorical analysis of material
+2. Analysis of material
 3. Website archive of material and analysis
-4.
+4. My Story visitor contribution tool

 #### Performance Measures